covid-19-impact-lab/sid/docs/source/reference_guides/contact_models.rst

    matrix.

 There are two ways to implement that a person has zero contacts in a recurrent contact
-model: The preferred is to return a zero in the "model" function for these individual.
+model: The preferred is to return a zero in the "model" function for this individual.
 Alternatively, people without contacts in a recurrent contact model can have unique values in the assort_by variables such that their group only contains them alone.
 Example: an individual who does not go to school needs a unique value in the variable